txtyash/helix_plugins/README.md

 + Implementation: Plugin/Builtin
 ```

+## Issues:

+*   Check the list to prevent duplicates.
+*   If it's a new idea then give it a short descriptive name.
+*   Add the information according to the format.

 ## Pull Requests:

 *   Rules similar to rules for issues follow here.
-*   Add plugin name to the [list](#plugins-and-plugin-ideas)
-*   Arrange plugins in alphabetical order.
-*   Don't forcefully start names with early alphabets.
+*   Follow alphabetical order while changing the list.
+*   Names should be lowercase.